 Regulations will differ depending on whether you send promotional emails (marketing campaigns) or transactional emails like order confirmations, account updates, order details, etc.

-Due to the critical nature of transactional emails, they usually have more relaxed regulations.
+Due to the critical nature of transactional emails, regulations regarding these emails are usually more relaxed.
 For example, you should avoid inserting unsubscribe links in transactional emails.
 Otherwise, your customers might not receive vital information required for your business operations.

 Some email marketing platforms like Mailchimp provide built-in transactional email features.
 Others, like ActiveCampaign, integrate with transactional email tools like Postmark to enable this functionality.